zetanumbers/posts/myosotis.md

 never ends or ends only after end of program's execution, the drop may never be called.
-This property does not conflict with described use cases. `JoinGuard<'static, T>` indeed doesn't require to ever be destroyed, since there would be no references what would ever be invalidated.
+This property does not conflict with described use cases. `JoinGuard<'static, T>` indeed doesn't require to ever be destroyed, since there would be no references that would ever be invalidated.

 In the context of discussion around `Leak` trait some argue it is possible